I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces-readbusdata.md

 <p>This method can also return error values.
 See <a href="debugger.hresult_values">Return Values</a> for more details.</p>

 ## -remarks
 <p>This method is only available in kernel-mode debugging.</p>

 <p>The nature of the data read from the bus is system, bus, and slot dependent.</p>

-<p>This method is only available in kernel-mode debugging.</p>

-<p>The nature of the data read from the bus is system, bus, and slot dependent.</p>